Econify/ad.js/docs/responsive-plugin.md

-# Creating Breakpoints Ads with Breakpoints
+# Creating Responsive Ads with Breakpoints
 By default when an ad is loaded your ad network will provide you a creative that fits the sizes requested for your current breakpoint
 (e.g. Desktop, Tablet, Mobile).
 However should a user resize the viewport by changing the size of the browser, the ad will stay the same size.
 This is problamatic in scenarios where full width creatives like a banner ad may fit the design on large desktop, but not on small desktop.